 Ukraine: High-Level Briefing

-Tomorrow morning (22 September), the Security Council will convene for a ministerial-level briefing on Ukraine.
-The meeting, titled “The fight against impunity in Ukraine”, is a signature event of France’s Council presidency.
-French Minister for Europe and Foreign Affairs Catherine Colonna will chair the meeting.
-Secretary-General António Guterres is expected to provide introductory remarks, and ICC Prosecutor Karim Asad Ahmad Khan will brief.
-Several member states—including Belarus, Czechia, Germany, Lithuania, Poland and Ukraine—are expected to participate under rule 37 of the Council’s provisional rules of procedure.
-EU High Representative for Foreign Affairs and Security Policy Josep Borrell will also participate under rule 39.
+Tomorrow morning (24 February), the Security Council will convene for a ministerial-level briefing on the situation in Ukraine to mark the one-year anniversary of Russia’s invasion of the country.
+Malta’s Minister for Foreign and European Affairs and Trade Ian Borg will chair the meeting and Secretary-General António Guterres is expected to brief.
+Several member states—including Germany, Hungary, Italy, Latvia, Poland, the Republic of Moldova, and Ukraine—are expected to participate under rule 37 of the Council’s provisional rules of procedure.
+EU High Representative for Foreign Affairs and Security Policy Josep Borrell Fontelles will also participate under rule 39.